-The way the writer described the soup, it sounded as though he’d discovered a cure for cancer.
+The way the writer described the soup, it sounded as though he’d tasted the best thing in the world!
 It was worth a try.
-This recipe uses just water, no chicken broth, which is my usually cooking stock.
-Using just water, makes it vegetarian.
+This curried cauliflower soup recipe uses just water, no chicken broth, which is my usually cooking stock.
+Using just water makes it vegetarian.
 Substituting the butter or ghee for another fat and it’s vegan as well.
 With no flour, it’s also gluten-free and Paleo!
 I think I’ve pretty much covered it all!

-Spencer loved…loved this soup!
-Ok, so he’s easy to please.
+Spencer loves this curried cauliflower soup!
+OK, so he’s easy to please.
 But when he points the spoon at the bowl and nods his head because his mouth is full, that’s a good sign.

 I keep my Indian spices in this little tin.
-I love the colors.
+The colors of it are so wonderful.
 I use them all the time, not just for Indian food.
 Curry powder comes in hundreds of different blends, I used 2 tablespoons of a mild version and it was perfectly spiced for my 12 year old.
 Not too hot, just a nice finish.
 Use less or more depending on your taste.
 Crispy onions-I never make enough.
 I should make a note of that.
 If you’re looking for more vegetarian or vegan recipes, try Butternut Squash with Toasted Cashews, Wild Mushroom or Vichyssoise.